11 Ways To Prevent Tooth Decay

 Natural toothpastes ]containing essential oils, prebiotics, and essential vitamins may improve your oral health, especially if the toothpaste has natural antibacterial and anti-inflammatory properties.
 Revitin is a fluoride-free prebiotic toothpaste that benefits your oral microbiome.

-Opt for a water mouth rinse or an all-natural mouthwash using healthy essential oils.
+An all-natural mouthwash using healthy essential oils can work, too, as you seek out the best tooth decay treatments.
 Good mouthwash ingredients to look for include:

 - Peppermint oil